Agent Skills Developer Guide

 Prompt in Chat: In Agent mode, type

-What skills do you have?— Copilot should read from the skill and includehello-worldin its response. -
+What skills do you have?.
+Copilot should read from the skill and includehello-worldin its response. -

 Step 5: Test the Skill

-In Copilot Chat (Agent mode), type:
+In Copilot Chat (Agent mode), use a cheap model like Claude Haiku 4.5 and type:

 Show me a welcome greeting with my system info

+If prompted to approve running the greet.js command, you can approve.
+This does rely on node being installed on your system to execute.
 Verify you see the ASCII art, correct OS/Node details, and the project summary.
 If the script doesn't execute, make sure you are in Agent mode (not Ask mode).

-TIP: This skill validates your entire setup: directory structure, frontmatter parsing, description-based matching, instruction following, AND the
+This skill validates your entire setup: directory structure, frontmatter parsing, description-based matching, instruction following, AND the scripts/ execution pattern.
+If this works, you're ready for more complex skills.

 4. Walkthrough 2: Using the Skill Creator